 2) Skin Flukes (Gyrodactylus)

 Just like gill flukes, skins flukes attach themselves to koi and feed from the upper layers of tissue and membrane.
-Skin flukes, however, do not attach themselves within the gills but instead will feed from the body of the fish, so can be found anywhere on the outer scales.
-Skin flukes are smaller than gill flukes, around 0.4mm in length but can still been seen under a microscope after performing a skin scape of the fish.
-Visually, they lack the dark spots present in gill flukes but have a similar cylinder shaped body and hooked opisthaptor on the tail for attaching to the host.
+Skin flukes, however, do not attach themselves within the gills but instead will feed on the outer body of the fish, so can be found anywhere on the outer scales.
+Skin flukes are smaller than gill flukes, around 0.4mm in length but can still be seen under a microscope after performing a skin scape of the fish.
+Visually, they lack the dark spots present in gill flukes but have a similar cylinder-shaped body and hooked opisthaptor on the tail for attaching to the host.

 Skin flukes breed without laying eggs, and give birth to live larvae, making new flukes immediately able to search for a new host fish.
 They show similar symptoms in koi, and should be treated the same as gill flukes before they can spread.